 Besides being physically painful depending on the severity, acne breakouts can have a massive effect on your self-confidence and contribute to high emotional stress levels.

-Remember that this is temporary and that you need to work hard and be responsible in order to improve it.
+Remember that this is temporary and that you need to work hard and be responsible to improve it.

 My name is Simone and I am a certified skin specialist.
 I created this website to teach my readers how to take great care of their skin and I also like to occasionally share my honest opinions on skincare products I’ve tried.
 You can learn more about me here.